 For example, you might be able to qualify for a lower interest rate if your credit score has improved or rates have gone done since your loan was originated.

 Alternatively, you could extend the repayment term of your student loan to help lower your monthly payments.
 You’ll pay more interest over time, but it can help prevent you from defaulting if your budget it tight.

 Once you determine whether or not refinancing your student loan is right for you, it’s time to start reviewing your options.
 Each lender has different requirements for eligibility, including your credit, employment background, and your current loan balance amount.

-We’ve gathered some of the best student loan refinancing companies for your to explore.
+We’ve gathered some of the best student loan refinancing companies for you to explore.
 Take a look at each one to figure out which best fits your needs.
 Then reach out and start the application process so you can begin taking advantage of your refinance benefits.

 Ready to get refinancing offers from multiple lenders?
 Check out Credible, an online marketplace that specializes in student loans and refinances.

 By filling out one easy application, you’ll receive a variety of different offers from lenders so that you can find the best fit — and fast.
-Plus, Credible has a great track record.
-On average, people who refinance through this platform save $18,668 over the life of the loan.
+Plus, Credible has a great track record with a 9.5 out of 10 rating and thousands of reviews on TrustPilot.

 The service is completely free and it takes less than two minutes to fill out the entire application.
 It doesn’t get much easier than that!